erkghlerngm44/aniffinity/docs/walkthrough/index.rst

 Extras
 ------

+.. warning:: These send two GET requests over to MAL in a short amount of time,
+             with no wait inbetween them.
+If you're getting in trouble with them for breaking their rate limit, you might have a few problems getting these to work without :exc:`.exceptions.MALRateLimitExceededError`
+             getting raised.

+.. note:: Don't use these if you're planning on calculating affinity or getting a comparison
+          again with one of the users you've specified when using these.

+          It's better to create an instance of the :class:`.MALAffinity` class with said user, and using that with the other user(s) that way.

+          That instance will hold said users' scores, so they won't have to be retrieved again.
+See the other examples.

 One-off affinity calculations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is mainly used if you don't want the "base user"'s scores saved to a variable,
 and you're only interested in the affinity with one person.

-.. warning:: This sends two GET requests over to MAL in a short amount of time,
-             with no wait inbetween them.
-If you're getting in trouble with them
-             for breaking their rate limit, you might have a few problems getting
-             this to work without :exc:`.exceptions.MALRateLimitExceededError`
-             getting raised.

 .. code-block:: python